 2. Dress Comfortably

 I love looking super cute at Disney and pretty much can always be found with at least a little makeup on.
 This is not the vacation to try and wear heels and a cute dress to Disney World.
 Some people will read this and think who goes to Disney in dresses and heels, but trust me people do it.
 Looking cute can include work out clothes especially when you are carrying around an extra person and it’s over 90 degrees.
 In the winter, the heat may not be an issue, but you will still want to be comfy.
 Maybe go for leggings and comfortable roomy top.
 Also, test out your shoes before you travel!
-I wore Birkenstocks, they weren’t broken in enough and I ended the first day with blisters.
-Luckily I had my back up Ked’s to the rescue and while my feet still hurt then entire time, I was able to keep up.
+I wore Birkenstocks, which are amazing, but I didn’t break them in and ended the first day with blisters.
+(If you break them in they are amazing and perfect pregnancy shoes) Luckily, I had my back up Keds to the rescue and while my feet still hurt then entire time, I was able to keep up.
 I changed before dinner each night because I was sweaty and it was cooler at night.

 3. Eat Often